onosproject/sdran-in-a-box/docs/Installation_OAI_nFAPI.md

 # Installation with CU-CP and OAI nFAPI emulator
 This document covers how to install ONOS RIC services with CU-CP and OAI nFAPI emulator.
-With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON-V2 (KPM 2.0 supported) and ONOS-PCI xAPPs together with CU-CP, OAI DU (nFAPI), and OAI UE (nFAPI).
+With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON (KPM 2.0 supported) together with CU-CP, OAI DU (nFAPI), and OAI UE (nFAPI).

 ## Clone this repository
 To begin with, clone this repository: